eva5covergence/eva5_convergence/Session6_Assignment/Readme.md

 Two network architecture classes are created, one for model with BatchNormalization and another one for model with GhostBatchNormalization.
 A factory method will create and return an object based on the experiment choosen.
 All the expirements with their best hyper-parameter are added to a model dictionary.
 This dictionay contains the object of the expirement model and their hyper-parameters.
 By looping over this dictionary, each model is sequentially trained and validated.
 The trainning loss, trainning accuracy, test loss, test accuracy are stored to plot the loss and accuracy graph and compare the performance of these reguralizations.

-Test Loss Graph for 5 expirements
+Test Loss Graph for 5 experiments

  ![](Images/Loss.png)